 I am so excited about this poncho.
 Not just because it is part of the Great Granny Blog Hop of 2017, but because it is just so cozy and versatile for a poncho.
 Not the average granny for sure.

 It works up super easy and you can even adjust it for any size.
 A few strategically placed buttons and you've got much more than a poncho.
 Its a shirt/cape.
 Its a shawl.
 A scarf.
 And yes, a Fab Poncho!
+I made it with Lion Brand 24/7 Cotton so it is the perfect transitional weather accessory too!
 You can also get an ad free printable version of this pattern with schematic in my etsy shop here.

 I selected Lion Brand 24/7 Cotton for this project because it is super soft but also great for transitional weather.
 It also has some amazing fall colors to select from and it made me think of leaves changing colors and falling to the ground and jumping in leafy piles right away.

 The pattern is really easy to customize for any size.
 Just add or remove a few rows AFTER the assembly to meet your customization.
 It is written for size Extra Small/Small (Medium/Large, 1X/2X, 3X/4X in parentheses).
 It is intended to be super loose fitting so keep that in mind when selecting your size.
 And have fun.
 Make it your style! you can buy and download an ad free version of this pattern on my site or etsy shop here.

 Color A: 3 (4, 5, 6) Skeins

 Contrast Colors B & C: 1 (1, 2, 2) Skeins

 Tapestry needle to weave ends

 2 (4) Buttons of choice (at least 2” diameter)